panda-roux-dev/MoonGem/README.md

 ./moongem <path-to-certificate.pem> <path-to-key.pem> <root-content-dir>
 ```

+Optionally, set the MOONGEM_PORT environment variable to listen on a non-default network port.

 ## API

 The start and end of script sections are indicated with a special sequence of characters, which must appear on their own lines, without any prefix: